[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Ayasofya'ya en kısa yol nedir

-Where is it safe to travel alone?
+Where is a safe place to sightsee alone?

 Tek başıma güvenle gezebileceğim yerler neresi

-Is this place safe at night?
+Is this place safe even at night?

-Is there a women-only space?
+Is there a space for women only?

 Kadınlara özel bir alan var mı

-Please help
+Please help me

-Yardim edin
+Yardım edin

-Don't touch me
+Please don't touch me

-Bana dokunmayı
+Bana dokunmayın

 Please call the police

-nice to meet you
+Nice to meet you

 Tanıştığımıza memnun oldum